SpooshDoosh/Milestone-Project-1-DUrban-Fitness/README.md

     * Four web pages:
       - Home Page - Users can find a brief description about the company and testimonials.
       - About Us Page - Users can find information about the company's history, values and misson.
-      - Our Work Page - Users can see some of the projects the company has worked on.
+      - Join Us Page - Users can see the membership options available.
       - Contact Us Page - Users can contact the company through the contact form or find other points of contact.
     * The website is responsive on all devices.
     * User is redirected to Home Page when clicking on the logo.